 There is something inherently inspiring about what elementary schools do for children, as this time of a child’s life is so formative.
 The story of school fundraising at Brittan Acres School in San Carlos, California is told in their school programs, and the beauty and importance of how they articulate them.
 The tale involves how they lead their community in elementary school fundraising to make it all possible.

 The first energetic school fundraising event of the year is a Walk-A-Jog.
 Students can walk, run or jog as many laps as they can within a fixed time period.
 It is Brittan Acres’ largest annual fundraiser, and one of the most highly anticipated events among students.
-Held on October 23rd, 2016, the fundraising event is essentially a fun run with special inclusions like carnival games, inflatables and even a Dads’ BBQ.
+Held on October 23rd, 2016, the fundraising event is essentially a school fun run with special inclusions like carnival games, inflatables and even a Dads’ BBQ.

 “Where does the money go?
 The funds raised directly support essential programs at BA, including:

 - Art in Action

 - A special fund for each teacher’s classroom

 The school utilizes a creative non-profit video with sound and action causing its audience to find it hard not to feel uplifted – “Can’t stop the feeling”!
 Featuring a video on their crowdfunding website allows the school to show photos of school fundraising events, programs and students.
 It gives a better flavor than one photo does of the vibrant energy of their environment which is quite contagious.

 Art in Action is a PTA sponsored enrichment program at Brittan Acres which is completely run by parent volunteers.
 Parents come into the classroom each month to teach an art lesson inspired by a famous artist or culture.
 Lessons begin with a group discussion of a masterpiece from which students are taught art concepts and learn to express their opinions about what they see.